Extending Partial Representations of Circle Graphs: Simultaneous Representations of Circle Graphs

 \section{Simultaneous Representations of Circle Graphs}

-In this section, we give two results concerning simultaneous representations of circle graphs: We show that this problem is \cNP-complete and \cFPT\ in the size of the common intersection.
+In this section, we give two results concerning the simultaneous representation problem for circle graphs: We show that this problem is \cNP-complete and \cFPT\ in the size of the common intersection.
 Formally, we deal with the following decision problem: